parca-dev/docs/docs/overview.md

 The Parca project houses two main components:

-* Parca: The server that stores profiling data and allows it to be queried ana analyzed over time.
+* Parca: The server that stores profiling data and allows it to be queried and analyzed over time.
 * Parca Agent: An eBPF based profiler, that can automatically discover targets to profile such as Kubernetes containers or SystemD units.

 ## Architecture